- 9.9 million malware attacks were detected in 2019 (source: 2020 Cyber Threat Report)

 Some of the most common types of malware attacks are:

 - Ransomware Attack

-A malware that encrypts users’ access to the system, files, or personal information and demands money (ransom) in exchange for decrypting everything back to the normal form.
+The malware encrypts users’ access to the system, files, or personal information and demands money (ransom) in exchange for decrypting everything back to its normal form.
 It is the most infamous type of malware attack in which cybercriminals lock or seal the user’s system or data for a certain time period until the ransom is paid.
 They often increase the amount when the user misses the deadline.